floydremmerswaal/probnetkat/README.md

 # ProbNetKAT
 Written for my MSc Thesis, this repository implements ProbNetKAT, a probabilistic extension of the SDN language NetKAT.
-Two versions are available: a pure Haskell
+Two options are available: compiling a ProbNetKAT (PNK) program to network simulator Ns3 code, or running interference directly on the program.

 # Instructions
-Make sure you have ns3 installed.
+Make sure you have ns3 installed if you wish to simulate running PNK programs.

 Run